 1. Fennel Seed

-Fennel seeds have a mild licorice flavor similar to caraway.
+The best substitutes for caraway seeds are fennel seeds.
+Fennel has a mild licorice flavor similar to caraway.
 They are also aromatic and bursting with flavor.
 Though, most people find the flavor warmer and sweeter than caraway.

 The fennel plant is also a member of the carrot family.
 These seeds, which are popular in dishes around the world, are actually the dried fruit of the plant.
 Like many other members of the carrot family, fennel contains an aromatic compound called anethole, which gives it its licorice taste.